y-mtl/Coding-Assessment-Sept2018/README.md

 - PHP, JavaScript/jQuery, SCSS/CSS, HTML5

 ### Requied files and folders
-- For the web, please use the following files:
+For the web, please use the following files:

-index.php
-set_lang.php
+-index.php
+-set_lang.php
-includes/ALL files under this folder languages/ALL files under this folder assets/ALL files files under this folder
+-includes/ALL files under this folder
+-languages/ALL files under this folder
+-assets/ALL files files under this folder

 ### Linting